The Entrance, New South Wales: Commercial area

 The town centre is located predominately along The Entrance Road, extending from Dening Street (named after the original owners of Bayview Guest House.) to The Entrance Bridge.
 Lakeside Shopping Centre containing a Coles supermarket and speciality stores, is located on the corner of The Entrance Road and Dening Street.
 The main street of the town (The Entrance Road) has approximately 200 shops, banks and services.
 Most stores are independent retailers, with only a small number of chain stores in the town.

 There is an increasing number of specialist food stores including bakeries, patisserie, two confectionery stores, one of the few specialist Asian supermarkets on the Central Coast, and three bottle shops.
 Markets are held each week.
 Legal, medical, the library, Australia Post and political offices are also located within the town.
 Medicare is co-located with Centrelink in Torrens Avenue.
 At the northern end of the main street the stores focus on the needs of tourists with fashion, cafes, and restaurants.
 The Golden Gate Cafe in the town is a "classic" Australian milk bar, having opened to serve patrons to the Prince Edward Cinema.
 It features booth seating, mirror displays, sweet and lolly counters.

-Wyong Shire Council has an office in the town.

 The Entrance has two hotels, both located on The Entrance Road, these being the newer "The Lakes", opened in the 1940s, and the original "The Entrance Hotel" opened in the 1920s.
 Both contain original architectural features.

 Mardi Gras

 To celebrate the start of the summer tourist season, held traditionally on the first full weekend in December, The Entrance holds its annual Mardi Gras festival.
 The first Mardi Gras was held in 1950, and as such is one of the oldest town festivals in NSW.
 Mardi Gras is a major event of the town and district for the year.
 The festival is named Mardi Gras after the spirit of the carnivals and Mardi Gras of Europe.
 The event contains a number of events including fun runs, concerts, fireworks and displays.
 The highlight is the parade.
 This contains numerous floats from local commercial, sporting, and community organizations.

 Due to a lack of funds Mardi Gras was not held in 2013.
-Mardi Gras returned in 2014 with some 75 groups participating and an attendance in excess of 12 500 people.
+Mardi Gras returned in 2014 with some 75 groups participating and an attendance in excess of 12,500 people.
 In 2015 Mardi Gras was held on the last weekend in November.